-There are many activities to get started with nature play that can be built upon and progressed with in line with a child’s own development and confidence.
+There are many activities to get started with nature play that can be built upon and progressed in line with a child’s own development and confidence.

 Some children will already be very confident and outgoing when presented with a nature space.
 This in itself is wonderful but also important to remind the very confident child of being aware of their surroundings.

 Natural environments are forever changing due to weather.
-This can be minimal, such as a few fallen leaves or a new dip in the ground to extreme such as a fallen tree or mudslide.
+This can be minimal, such as a few fallen leaves or a new dip in the ground to the extreme such as a fallen tree or mudslide.
 Risk assessing is always of great importance and something that even very young children can be involved with.
-Ask the child questionssuch as “Do you think that is safe?” and “What do you think you should do?”
+Ask the child questions such as “Do you think that is safe?” and “What do you think you should do?”

 Allow the child the opportunity to explore and come to their own conclusions rather than stop them due to preconceived adult worries.

 Such practices allow the very confident child to stop and think and develop awareness.

 At the opposite end of the scale is the very reluctant and nervous child.
 Some children will have had very little time in a wild environment.
 Simple acts such as traversing uneven ground will be an alien concept to them and they will not possess the balance skills required to prevent from falling over.
 These are the children that need the scaffolding support the most.